SM5021 - Acting and Performance Skills 2 (2023/24)

-This core module builds upon the foundational acting skills and techniques developed in Acting and Performance Skills 1.
+This core module builds upon the foundational acting skills and techniques developed in Acting and Performance Skills 1 and Devising.

 Prior learning requirements

-• A series of workshops exploring specific acting techniques adapted from Stanislavski and other theorists.
+•take a series of workshops exploring specific acting techniques adapted from a range of theorists.
 LO1, LO4

-• A series of workshops examining approaches to devising theatre through collaborative exercises and group rehearsal tasks.
-Students will receive feedback and redirection on devised work from an instructor.
+• take workshops examining approaches to making theatre through exercises and group rehearsal tasks.
+You will receive feedback and redirection on performance work from an instructor.
 LO2, LO3

-• Workshops in movement and voice techniques will teach students to communicate effectively and expressively on stage, learning to work in a healthy and sustainable manner LO2, LO3
+•take workshops in movement and voice techniques helping you to communicate effectively and expressively on stage, learning to work in a healthy and sustainable manner LO2, LO3

-• Students will experiment with different texts to apply the acting methods studied.
-They will receive continuous feedback designed to increase their capacity and range as performers, and enable them to better understand the actor’s role in different styles of theatre.
+•experiment with different texts to apply the acting methods studied.
+You will receive continuous feedback designed to increase your capacity and range as a performer, and enable you to better understand the actor’s role in different styles of theatre.
 LO1, LO2

 Balance of independent study and scheduled teaching activity